Addiction Studies (ADST)

 ADST 300.
 SURVEY OF ALCOHOL/DRUG PROBLEMS.
 4 Credits.

-Students will learn international and current definitions of alcohol and drug use, abuse and addiction.
+Focuses on current definitions of alcohol and drug use, abuse, and addiction.
 Recognition of misuse as a social problem and the evolution of social policy and attitudes.
-Socio-cultural and cross-cultural aspects of chemical dependency, including vulnerable populations—women, youth, elderly and ethnic-cultural groups.
-Identification and progression of symptoms and disease including the impact on individuals, family and society.
-Special focus on addressing drug problems personally and professionally with an overview of contemporary treatment modalities.
+Socio-cultural and cross-cultural aspects of substance use, including vulnerable populations—women, youth, elderly and ethnic-cultural groups.
+Identification and progression of symptoms and disease including the impact on individuals, family, and society.

 ADST 302.
 COUNSELING THEORIES FOR THE ADDICTION PROFESSIONAL.
 4 Credits.